Moustikitos/ark-zen/README.md

     add-delegate       : add <username> without relay initialization (use if bip39 secret protection) remove-delegate    : remove delegate from list or specified by <username>
-    snap-blockchain    : update snapshot or create it if no snapshot initialized yet append-custom-peer : append custom peer from coma-separated-peer or newline-separated-peer file remove-custom-peer : remove one or more custom peer from a selection list
+    snap-blockchain    : update snapshot or create it if no snapshot initialized yet append-custom-peer : append custom peer from comma-separated-peer or newline-separated-peer file remove-custom-peer : remove one or more custom peer from a selection list
 ```